user604/jQuery.handleStorage/README.md

 ```

 ### sessionStorage examples:
+Specifying the sessionStorage option allows for client storage of form data ONLY
+while the users browser is open.
+This is the more secure option in terms of a
+web application which requires authentication.

 #### Default usage using HTML5 sessionStorage
-If you wish to only allow client storage of form data while the client browser
-is open, the sessionStorage option will provide some additional security of
+An example of using the sessionStorage HTML5 option
-the users entered form data while persisting the data while the user is in an
-authenticated session.

 ```javascript
 $('#form').handleStorage({storage:'sessionStorage'});